RajveerRall/Pixis-demo-documentation/docs/CFG/create_new_project.md

-To design creatives for your ad campaign, you can create a new project.
-The core of every project is the creative design sheet integrated into Creative Feed Generator.
-Based on these design templates, new creatives are generated in bulk.
+To generate a variety of creatives for your ad campaign, start by creating a new project.
+The foundation for each project is the input file, which integrates into the Creative Feed Generator.
+By using input files and templates, you can generate many fresh and unique creatives for a diverse and captivating ad campaign.

 ## Create a New Project